nonnoxer/CEP_final_project_NatanaelAkshay/README.md

 ### Usage

 Upon starting this program, it will automatically request your 2 desired input files.
 After processing, it will output 3 sets of files.
 In case the program is stopped or is needed to be run again, you can type start() into the console.

+**Be careful if you want to run the program again as it will rewrite certain files.** You can move the output files elsewhere to prevent this.

 ### Output